 If you’re growing carrots in containers, depth is the most important factor to consider: you need a pot that’s between six to 15 inches deep, so you can space out the carrots and allow them to fully develop.
 For more details on growing carrots in pots, have a read of this article by Envii or this guide by Quick Crop.
 As an ingredient, carrots are as versatile as they are delicious, and are just as good baked into cakes as they are eaten as a raw, healthy snack; just check out these recipes by Delicious to start looking forward to all the mouthwatering meals you can make with your crop.

 Growing your own fruit and vegetables is enjoyable and relaxing – and cooking and eating food you’ve grown from scratch is wonderfully satisfying.
 If you’re looking to include more superfoods in your diet, growing your own is one of the best ways to do so – plus, as an added bonus, it’s cheaper and greener too.
 While it might take a bit of research and preparation to begin with, once you’ve got started you may well discover that you’ve found a life-long hobby.

 For more ideas for superfoods that can be grown from home, have a read of this article by New Life On a Homestead.
-Alternatively, if you’d like more inspiration for how to maximise your produce throughout the year, you might want to check out our articles, 15 Gardening to-dos for August and Gardening to-dos for September.
+Alternatively, if you’d like more inspiration for how to maximise your produce throughout the year, you might want to check out our articles, 16 gardening checklist ideas for April, 15 Gardening to-dos for August and Gardening to-dos for September.

 Do you grow your own produce from home – or are you inspired to give it a go?
 We’d love to hear about your growing experiences and see pictures of your green space!
 Leave us a comment below or join the conversation over on the community forum.